StephenOTT/ProcessProjectTemplate/README.md

 This file does something and its purpose is to do abc.

-Image example of the Rendered Freemarker file (if applicable)
+Image example of the Rendered FreeMarker file (if applicable)

 # How to Deploy